Everything You Know About Lactic Acid Is Wrong

 But that relief may come at a price.
 An ever-growing body of research has also linked NSAIDs (including ibuprofen) to everything from cardiovascular issues and intestinal dysfunction to suppressed protein synthesis post-exercise.
 Occasionally taking a couple capsules for muscle soreness is probably just fine — but give some serious thought before using it regularly.

-Doing so can help reduce DOMS not only after a tough endurance workout, but also after intense resistance training, according to two separate studies (available for viewing here and here) at Texas A&M University.
-Both studies supported the results of previous research, showing that tart cherries can reduce muscle breakdown and inflammation, thereby reducing soreness.
+Both studies supported the results of previous research, showing that tart cherries can help reduce muscle breakdown and inflammation, thereby reducing soreness.